 The MA in social technologies is for those interested in understanding, managing & researching social media & other technologies that affect social & organizational change.
 It prepares you to be a leader in the field of social media, work with the social & human dimensions of emerging technologies

-ASU's West campus offers a MA in social technologies for those interested in understanding, managing and researching social media and other technologies that affect social and organizational change.
-The program engages the theory of social technologies through its application, and it prepares graduates to be leaders in the field of social media, work with the social and human dimensions of emerging technologies, consult on broader uses of technology by for-profit, non-profit, and governmental organizations, or continue on to doctoral work.
+ASU's West campus offers an MA in social technologies for those interested in researching social media and other technologies that affect social and organizational change.
+The program engages the theory of social technologies through its application and it prepares graduates to be leaders in the field of social media; work with the social and human dimensions of emerging technologies; consult on broader uses of technology by for-profit, non-profit and governmental organizations; or, continue on to doctoral work.

 Social Technologies, MA

 The Plan of Study is the required curriculum to complete the program.

 This degree follows the general graduate application deadlines.

 This degree has graduate advising.

 Pay for your graduate education.